 The scene at low tide on Porthkidney beach in Hayle.

-This is an under-used beach with an accessible car park and lots of wonderful fine sand with great views.
-Get to it quickly, before the Hayle harbour improvements attract bucket loads of visitors when they’re finished.
-Hayle Towans 2 is one of my favourite films.
-No toilets at the moment, but that may change with the improvements to the area.
-There is both history here, with weapons storage during the war, and innovation through the Wave Hub technology, just installed.
-A fascinating visit, which gives a glimpse of how sustainable, innovative employment and unspoilt nature can co-exist.
+This is an under-used beach with an accessible car park and wonderful, fine sand, as well as great views.
+There is both history here, with weapons storage during the war and innovation, through the Wave Hub technology, recently installed, which gives a glimpse of how sustainable, innovative employment and unspoilt nature can co-exist.

 An interesting perspective on Hayle’s history.